 The girls started painting on the glue and covering every bit of the oval with magazine pieces.
 They used a lot of glue!

 Finally, after a bit of encouragement on my part to actually stick the magazine pieces on the paper instead of playing with the glue, we had completed collages.

 Drying time took awhile, since we had used so much glue.
 In the end, the collages turned out well and all the glue dried clear.
 Once the collages were dry, I took out my scissors and cut out the ovals.
 I used the scrap brown paper to cut out a branch shape.

-We glued down the branch and added our collage ovals to the black paper.
+We glued down the branch to the black paper and added our collage ovals.
 I had cut out yellow triangles for the beaks and white ovals for the eyes out of scrap paper.
 Lizzie, who's 4, put together the first owl without any assistance on my part.
 The second owl was done by AJ, who's 2, with a lot of mommy assistance.
 I love how they turned out!